Has Bella Hadid Finally Moved On From The Weeknd?

 Bella Parties On Despite Malfunction

 The Tag brand ambassador had a small issue while she was in the car.
 Her outfit ended up revealing more of her body than she had probably expected.
-She was wearing a neck plunging mini dress that left little to the imagination.
+She was wearing a neck-plunging mini dress that left little to the imagination.
 While getting into a taxi her breast came out of her dress and she was unfortunately photographed in the process.
 The model brushed it off and continued to enjoy the company of her model friends in her wrap dress that caused the minor drama.

 The stunner was not seen with the shutterbug.